biodash/biodash.github.io/content/codeclub/S05E09/index.md

 We learned that we create ggplots by "mapping" variables (dataframe columns) to so-called "aesthetics" such as the `x`-axis, the `y`-axis, and `color`:

--   If we map the `iris` dataframe variable `Petal.Length` to the `x`-axis aesthetic, then the x-axis of our plot will represent the values from the column `Petal.Length` in the dataframe.
+-   If we map the `iris` dataframe column `Petal.Length` to the `x`-axis aesthetic, then the values from that column will be plotted along the x-axis.

--   If we map the variable `Species` to the `color` aesthetic, then observations are colored according to the values in the `Species` column, i.e. according to which species of iris they belong to.
+-   If we map the `iris` dataframe column `Species` to the `color` aesthetic, then observations are colored according to the values in the `Species` column, i.e. according to which species of iris they belong to.

 <div class="highlight">